🇮🇪COURTS

 After you file

-• Follow up if the offender fails to appear as required
+• Notify the court if the offender fails to appear.

 Source and verification log

-• Not confirmed in official source: current processing times
+• Not confirmed in official source: exact service method details.

-• Not confirmed in official source: exact enforcement procedures
+• Not confirmed in official source: specific deadline after sentencing.

-• Not confirmed in official source: recent form updates
+• Not confirmed in official source: recent version change history.

 Common confusion points